-However, Mitsubishi has raised the bar even further by introducing hill descent control (operable at 4speeds of up to 12mph) and the off-road mode switch with 5 settings.
+However, Mitsubishi has raised the bar even further by introducing hill descent control (operable at speeds of up to 12mph) and an off-road mode selector.
 This system adapts the engine performance, electronic stability control and traction control for the optimum performance on four different off-road settings (gravel, mud and snow, sand and rock).

 The load bed is exactly the same size as the previous generation; 1,470mm wide, 475mm high and 1,850mm long on the Club Cab and 1,520mm on the Double Cab.
-The maximum payload has increased slightly to up to 1,080kg (still relatively low for the segment) and it retains its 3.5 tonne towing capacity of 3-axle trailers (3.1 tonnes on 2-axle trailers).
+Despite the loss of power and torque, the maximum payload has increased slightly to 1,080kg, while it’s now got a 3.5-tonne towing capacity when using a 3-axle trailer.
+Stick with a twin-axle trailer and the limit drops to 3.1 tonnes.